Philosocode/philosocode-blog/_posts/courses/webhero/html/2-attributes-comments/2019-02-12-comments-attributes.md

 </section>
 ```

-It's okay if you have no idea what the code does.
-We haven't covered most of this stuff yet.
+We haven't covered most of this stuff yet, so it's okay if you don't understand it.
-Anyways, here's the same code again.
-But this time I've added some comments.
+Here's the same code again, but this time, I've added comments.

 ```html
 <!-- Contact Section -->